-How did this 64-year-old grandmother find herself charged with multiple felonies in multiple states and on the receiving end of three civil lawsuits?
+How did this 64-year-old grandmother find herself charged with multiple felonies in multiple states and on the receiving end of two civil lawsuits?

 A few years ago, Sandra had a job working with young children.
 The contrast between the innocence of the young children and the terrible news surfacing every day from every corner of the world began to depress her.
 A friend gave Sandra a copy of a prayer.
 Sandra prayed, “Lord, I’m old and getting older.
 The world is dark and getting darker.
 I give You total control of my life.
 Use me in this dark world.”
 Within twenty-four hours a young man she had never met before contacted her and asked her to be part of a project to uncover the darkness within the abortion industry.
 The young man was David Daleiden.